-Any modification to the U.S. federal income tax laws and interpretations thereof may or may not be applied retroactively and could make it more difficult or impossible to meet the qualifying income requirements, affect or cause us to change our business activities, affect the tax considerations of an investment in us, change the character or treatment of portions of our income and adversely affect an investment in our common units.
-For example, in response to certain recent developments, members of Congress are considering substantive changes to the definition of qualifying income under Section 7704(d) of the Internal Revenue Code and the treatment of certain types of income earned from profits interests in partnerships.
-It is possible that these efforts could result in changes to the existing U.S. tax laws that affect publicly traded partnerships, including us.
-We are unable to predict whether any of these changes or other proposals will ultimately be enacted.
-Any such changes could negatively impact the value of an investment in our common units.
+Any modification to the U.S. federal income tax laws and interpretations thereof may or may not be applied retroactively and could make it more difficult or impossible to meet the qualifying income requirements, affect or cause us to change our business activities, affect the tax considerations of an investment in a publicly traded partnership, including us, change the character or treatment of portions of our income and adversely affect an investment in our common units.
+We are unable to predict whether any current or future proposed federal income tax law changes will ultimately be enacted.

 In addition, because of widespread state budget deficits, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise or other forms of taxation.
 If any state were to impose a tax upon us as an entity, our cash flows would be reduced.
 For example, under current legislation, we are subject to an entity-level tax on the portion of our total revenue (as that term is defined in the legislation) that is generated in Texas.
-For the year ended December 31, 2010, we recognized a liability of approximately \$186,000 for the Texas margin tax, which is imposed at a maximum effective rate of 0.7% of our total revenue from Texas.
+For the year ended December 31, 2011, we recognized a liability of approximately \$ 260,000 for the Texas margin tax, which is imposed at a maximum effective rate of 0.7% of our total revenue and tax gains from Texas.
 Imposition of such a tax on us by Texas, or any other state, will reduce the cash available for distribution to our unitholders.
 The partnership agreement provides that if a law is enacted or existing law is modified or interpreted in a manner that subjects us to taxation as a corporation or otherwise subjects us to entity-level taxation for federal, state or local income tax purposes, then the minimum quarterly distribution amount and the target distribution amounts will be reduced to reflect the impact of that law on us.